Win-Win Kernelization for Degree Sequence Completion Problems: Abstract

 \section{Abstract}

-We study the accessibility to provably effective and efficient data reduction of a class of NP-hard graph modification problems based on vertex degree properties.
-Our main positive results refer to NP-hard graph completion (that is, edge addition) cases while we show that there is no hope to achieve analogous results for the corresponding vertex or edge deletion versions.
-Our algorithms are based on a method that transforms graph completion problems into efficiently solvable number problems and exploits $f$-factor computations for translating the results back into the graph setting.
-Indeed, our core observation is that we encounter a win-win situation in the sense that either the number of edge additions is small (and thus faster to find) or the problem is polynomial-time solvable.
-This approach helps in answering an open question by Mathieson and Szeider~[\emph{JCSS}~2012] concerning the so-called polynomial kernelizability of \textsc{Degree Constraint Edge Addition} and leads to a general method of approaching polynomial-time preprocessing for a wider class of degree sequence completion problems.
+We study provably effective and efficient data reduction for a class of NP-hard graph modification problems based on vertex degree properties.
+We show fixed-parameter tractability for NP-hard graph completion (that is, edge addition) cases while we show that there is no hope to achieve analogous results for the corresponding vertex or edge deletion versions.
+Our algorithms are based on transforming graph completion problems into efficiently solvable number problems and exploiting $f$-factor computations for translating the results back into the graph setting.
+Our core observation is that we encounter a win-win situation: either the number of edge additions is small or the problem is polynomial-time solvable.
+This approach helps in answering an open question by Mathieson and Szeider~[\emph{JCSS}~2012] concerning the polynomial kernelizability of \textsc{Degree Constraint Edge Addition} and leads to a general method of approaching polynomial-time preprocessing for a wider class of degree sequence completion problems.